This post was last updated on September 26th, 2022 at 04:33 pm.

 User training across multiple software systems happens when users do multiple jobs within the organization.
 For example, a church secretary enters donations and bank deposits.
 Or a person that enters in membership information also checks children in on a different software solution during Sunday services.

 The users would need training on all the various systems, each having different navigation, processes, and so on.
 If it was on one system, much of the navigation and processes would be very similar if not exactly the same for each of the various tasks.
-This does not hold true when the software is made from two or more different software companies.
+This does not hold true when the software is made by two or more different software companies.

 Training across various systems takes its toll, decreasing productivity and efficiency.
-Specifically, in churches that have turnover this can be more detrimental.
+Specifically, in churches that have turnover, this can be more detrimental.
 Each time a person leaves their position the church needs to train a new person in all the various systems the church uses, rather than a single system.
-More training for each user per system, equates to a more costly training endeavor.
+More training for each user per system equates to a more costly training endeavor.

 What is so subtle about training costs is that they are done over time.
 For example- maybe this year the membership system is implemented across the organization.
 Then next year the financial or payroll system is implemented.
-When each of these are taken separately in their implementation, the training cost seems insignificant compared to an all-in-one system that may have a little higher cost up front.
+When each of these are taken separately in their implementation, the training cost seems insignificant compared to an all-in-one system that may have a little higher cost upfront.
 However, it would be lower than the multiple systems when they are aggregated together for their training.

 Multiple software solutions cost more

 Having multiple software solutions costs more money overall.
-What’s worse is that many times the church doesn’t realize it because they don’t aggregate all the costs together and compare to the cost of an all-in-one solution.
-The software expenses can be spread over multiple expense accounts, which leads to confusion for how much money was spent on software in total.
+What’s worse is that many times the church doesn’t realize it because they don’t aggregate all the costs together and compare them to the cost of an all-in-one solution.
+The software expenses can be spread over multiple expense accounts, which leads to confusion about how much money was spent on software in total.
 Without digging into the accounting records or without a good quality and organized accounting system, the total software cost would elude most churches.